 Applying For Social Security Disability?

 If you suffered a severe injury on the job or are disabled from illness,you may be eligible to receive social security benefits.
 Determining whether you are eligible for benefits is a complex process and we recommend seeking the advice of a legal professional to make sure you get everything to which you are entitled.
 The experienced attorneys at Cox, Koltak & Gibson, LLP are here to help you understand how disability evaluation works.
 At our firm, you meet with an attorney during your first consultation and that attorney will handle your case every step of the way.
 We provide the personal attention that your case needs.
-If you believe that you are eligible for disability benefits, Columbus workers compensation lawyer Pete Gibson can represent you when filing your claim and make sure you receive the benefits you deserve.

 The Five-Step Evaluation Process